-In 2021, the Group entered into an arrangement with a local bank to finance the acquisition of aircraft amounting to AED 200 million out of which the Group has utilized facility amounting to AED 94 million as at 31 December 2022.
+In 2021, the Group entered into an arrangement with a local bank to finance the acquisition of aircraft amounting to AED 200 million out of which the Group has utilized facility amounting to AED 94 million as at 31 December 2023.
 The loan is repayable in 28 equal quarterly instalments.
-The facility carries interest at six-month EIBOR plus 1.15% per annum during the first year on the utilized facility amount and sixmonth EIBOR plus 1% per annum thereafter.
-As at 31 December 2022, the outstanding balance of this facility amounted to AED 70.5 million (2021: AED 83.9 million).
+The facility carries interest at three-month EIBOR plus 1.15% per annum during the first year on the utilized facility amount and three-month EIBOR plus 1% per annum thereafter.
+As at 31 December 2023, the outstanding balance of this facility amounted to AED 57 million (2022: AED 70.5 million).